thehui87/Learning-Godot/devel_faq.md

 Godot C++ API is also efficient and easy to use (the entire Godot editor is made with this API), and an excellent tool to optimize parts of a project, but trying to use it instead of GDScript for an entire game is, in most cases, a waste of time.

+Yes, for more than a decade we tried in the past integrating several VMs (and even shipped games using them), such as Python, Squirrel and Lua (in fact we authored tolua++ in the past, one of the most popular C++ binders).
+None of them worked as well as GDScript does now.

 More information about getting comfortable with GDScript or dynamically typed languages can be found [here](tutorial_gdscript_efficiently).

 ## #2 Why is FBX not supported for import?